-- In the second quarter of fiscal 2018, we announced a Cost Plan designed to align our cost structure to our long-term margin targets.
-As part of this plan, we continue to execute on a series of targeted actions across our businesses to reduce annual costs by \$1 billion, excluding incremental costs resulting from any future acquisition of a business.
-We expect these cost reductions to be fully captured in fiscal 2019, excluding litigation costs that are in excess of the baseline spend.
-In connection with this plan, we expect to incur additional restructuring and restructuring-related charges of up to \$50 million, and since the inception of the Cost Plan, we have incurred a total of \$867 million in net restructuring and restructuring-related charges. - Regulatory authorities in certain jurisdictions continue to investigate our business practices and institute proceedings against us, including the lawsuit filed against us by the United States Federal Trade Commission (FTC), which trial took place in January 2019, and other regulatory authorities may do so in the future.
-Additionally, certain of our direct and indirect customers and licensees, including Apple, have pursued, and others may in the future pursue, litigation or arbitration against us related to our business.
+- On April 16, 2019, we entered into settlement agreements with Apple and its contract manufacturers to dismiss all outstanding litigation between the parties.
+We also entered into a six-year global patent license agreement with Apple, effective as of April 1, 2019, which includes an option for Apple to extend for two additional years, and a multi-year chipset supply agreement with Apple.
+While we continue to assess the accounting impacts of the agreements, we currently expect to record revenues of \$4.5 billion in the third quarter of fiscal 2019 resulting from the settlement, consisting of a payment from Apple and the release of our obligations to pay or refund Apple and the contract manufacturers certain customer-related liabilities.
+In addition, we will begin recording royalty revenues in the third quarter of fiscal 2019 for sales made by Apple and its contract manufacturers on or after April 1, 2019.
+For the remainder of fiscal 2019, we expect operating expenses to increase primarily as a result of higher employee cash incentive program costs as a result of the settlement, partially offset by lower litigation costs.
+Further, we expect our engineering costs will increase over time to support the multi-year chipset supply agreement. - Regulatory authorities in certain jurisdictions continue to investigate our business practices and institute proceedings against us, including the lawsuit filed against us by the United States Federal Trade Commission (FTC), which trial took place in January 2019, and other regulatory authorities may do so in the future.
+Additionally, certain of our direct and indirect customers and licensees have pursued, and others may in the future pursue, litigation or arbitration against us related to our business.
 Unfavorable resolutions of one or more of these matters have had and could in the future have a material adverse effect on our business, revenues, results of operations, financial condition and cash flows.
 Depending on the type of matter, various remedies that could result from an unfavorable resolution include, among others, the loss of our ability to enforce one or more of our patents; injunctions; monetary damages or fines or other orders to pay money; the issuance of orders to cease certain conduct or modify our business practices, such as requiring us to reduce our royalty rates, reduce the base on which our royalties are calculated, grant patent licenses to chipset manufacturers, or modify or renegotiate some or all of our existing license agreements; and determinations that some or all of our license agreements are invalid or unenforceable.
-These activities have required, and we expect that they will continue to require, the investment of significant management time and attention and have resulted, and we expect that they will continue to require, the investment of significant management time and attention and have resulted, and we expect that they will continue to require, the investment of significant management time and Consolidated Financial Statements, Note 6.
-Commitments and Contingencies" and "Risk Factors" in this Quarterly Report, including the Risk Factors entitled "Efforts by some communications equipment manufacturers or their customers to avoid paying fair and reasonable royalties for the use of our intellectual property may require the investment of substantial management time and financial resources and may result in legal decisions or actions by governments, courts, regulators or agencies, Standards Development Organizations (SDOs) or other industry organizations that harm our business," "Our business, particularly o
+These activities have required, and we expect that they will continue to result, in increased legal costs until the respective matters are resolved.
+See "Notes to Condensed Consolidated Financial Statements, Note 6.
+Commitments and Contingencies" and "Risk Factors" in this Quarterly Report, including the Risk Factors entitled "Efforts by some communications equipment manufacturers or their customers to avoid paying fair and reasonable royalties for the use of our intellectual property may require the investment of substantial management time and financial resources and may result in legal decisions or actions by governments, courts, regulators or agencies, Standards Development Organizations (SDOS) or other industry organizations that harm our business, ""Our business, particularly our licensing business, may suffer as a result of averese rulings in government investigations or proceedings" and "Changes in our patent licensing practices, whether due to governmental investigations, private legal proceedings challen